damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 * There is a new process to automatically backfill repositories ([Merge request](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/1197)).
 * You can now disable a secondary node through the UI.
-* All other Geo features work the same way as before.
+* While the new features above are in alpha, the [core Geo feature](https://about.gitlab.com/features/gitlab-geo/), which is to clone and fetch projects over large distances, is still production-ready like before.

 If you upgrade your installations to GitLab 9.0, these changes will be automatically applied to your Geo installation and require no manual setup.
 If